coffeewmilk/NaviSense/README.md

 # To run the code
 1. install dependencies with `pip install -r requirements.txt`
 2. make sure pytorch with gpu enabled and realsense SDK are installed
-### with a recorded rgbd file
+### With a recorded rgbd file
 1. head into recorded.py inside scripts folder and change the path on line 29th to your desire path
 2. with the terminal on Navisense directory run `py ./scripts/recorded.py`
 ### with the camera connected
 - with the terminal on Navisense directory run `py ./scripts/realtime.py` for regular OpenCv windows
-- with the terminal on Navisense directory run `py ./scripts/with_gui.py` for the graphic user interface windows version **the window might not fit your screen**
+- with the terminal on Navisense directory run `py ./scripts/with_gui.py` for the graphic user interface windows version.
+**the window might not fit your screen**

 # Please note
 1. make sure your gpu is Nvidia, has CUDA cores and sufficient vram (the written machine has 6gb)